docker/docs/docker-hub/builds/index.md

 2. Click the **Builds** tab.

-3. If you are setting up automated builds for the first time, select the code repository service (Github or Bitbucket) where the image's source code is stored.
+3. If you are setting up automated builds for the first time, select the code repository service (GitHub or Bitbucket) where the image's source code is stored.
 You might redirected to the settings page to [link](link-source.md) the code repository service.

     Otherwise, if you are editing the build settings for an existing automated